Maine Coast Itineraries

 - Stop in at the Audubon Society’s Puffin Visitor Center and watch the remote webcam of this unique birds and hear about the efforts to bring them back to the area.
 Ask your innkeeper about the special discount savings for our guests.

-- Walk Main Street and enjoy the unique shops, and many are galleries.
-Enjoy olive oil tasting at Fiore Olive Oils.
-Stop in at the Farnsworth Art Museum.
+- Walk Main Street and enjoy the unique shops, and art galleries.
+Enjoy olive oil tasting at FIORE Olive Oils.
+Stop in at the Farnsworth Art Museum or the Maine Center for Contemporary Art.
 If it is a Wednesday in the summer, enjoy extended hours at the Farnsworth.
 On the first Friday of every month is the gallery walk from 5-8pm.

-- Grab and early dinner and take in a movie at Rockland’s renovated Strand Theatre.
+- Grab and early dinner and take in a movie at Rockland’s renovated Strand Theater.

 - Sleep well and dream about your next trip back to the Rockland Camden area of Maine…